 A non-resident individual, who is an Irish citizen, or, having been resident in the State, is now resident abroad for health reasons, may be entitled to a measure of income tax relief.
 Similar relief is also available to residents of other member states of the EU and residents of most of the countries with which Ireland has double taxation agreements.

-An individual who is domiciled abroad but who is resident in the State is taxed only on so much of his/her income which arises outside Ireland and the United Kingdom as is remitted to the State.
+An individual who is domiciled abroad but who is resident in the State is taxed only on so much of his/her income which arises outside Ireland as is remitted to the State.

 An individual is resident in Ireland in a tax year if he/she spends 183 days or more in Ireland in that year or spends an aggregate of 280 days in Ireland in that year and the previous tax year.
 (Presence in a tax year by an individual of not more than 30 days in the State is not reckoned for the purpose of applying the two-year test).